-Can mindfulness meditation help with chronic migraine?
+Can mindfulness meditation help migraine pain?
 Long-term migraineur Sarah Rathsack shares her findings.

 When I first started practicing meditation for migraine, it wasn't easy.